cleoexcel/BambangShop/README.md

 > When programming using Rust, we are enforced by rigorous compiler constraints to make a thread-safe program.
 In the case of the List of Subscribers (SUBSCRIBERS) static variable, we used the DashMap external library for thread safe HashMap.
 Explain based on your understanding of design patterns, do we still need DashMap or we can implement Singleton pattern instead?
 - The BambangShop application uses multi-threading, which is why we should use DashMap instead of the Singleton pattern.
 Why?
 Because DashMap is a thread-safe HashMap that supports concurrent access.
 This allows the SUBSCRIBERS data to be accessed concurrently without any issues.
 If we use the Singleton pattern approach, the object only has a single instance throughout the program’s execution.
 In a multi-threaded environment, this would require us to implement locking on the object.
 However, this adds complexity to the program and increases the risk of deadlock.
 #### Reflection Publisher-2
+> In the Model-View Controller (MVC) compound pattern, there is no “Service” and “Repository”.
+Model in MVC covers both data storage and business logic.
+Explain based on your understanding of design principles, why we need to separate “Service” and “Repository” from a Model?
+- To ensure easier maintainability and promote modularity and scalability, we follow the Single Responsibility principle, where a class should have only one responsibility.
+By separating the Service and Repository from the Model, we can distinguish between business logic and data access, making the code easier to test and debug.
+> What happens if we only use the Model?
+Explain your imagination on how the interactions between each model (Program, Subscriber, Notification) affect the code complexity for each model?
+- The impact is that the code will become more complex and harder to maintain.
+The coupling between the two classes will increase, meaning that if a change is made, it could lead to many other changes, unlike when we separate business logic from data access.
+> Have you explored more about Postman?
+Tell us how this tool helps you to test your current work.
+You might want to also list which features in Postman you are interested in or feel like it is helpful to help your Group Project or any of your future software engineering projects.
+- Dengan Postman, saya dapat melakukan API _Testing_.
+Saya dapat melihat hasil dari _request_ yang saya kirimkan dan memastikan bahwa _response_ yang saya terima sudah sesuai dengan yang saya harapkan.
+Salah satu fitur pendukungnya yaitu _Collection_ yang bisa mengelompokkan _request_ berdasarkan _folder_ dan _Environment_ memungkinkan saya untuk menyimpan _variable_ yang sering saya gunakan.

 #### Reflection Publisher-3